MrCodeManTaylor/softwareEngineering/README.md

 Update: 5/2/2019
  * Change to README.md
+ * Added tracked stock functionality (whoops forgot about that one) - Bug fixes
  * Added secret mode...
  * Added major functionality for forum!
  * Added some functionality to the forum subfunctions **WIP**